 - Port-wine stain.
-This pink to reddish-purple birthmark is caused by swelling of tiny blood vessels (capillaries) under the skin.
-The birthmark usually covers part of one leg, and sometimes one arm, and may get darker or lighter with age.
+This pink to reddish-purple birthmark is caused by extra tiny blood vessels (capillaries) in the top layer of skin.
+The birthmark often covers part of one leg but can involve any portion of the skin.
+It may get darker or lighter with age.

 - Vein malformations.
-These include swollen, twisted veins (varicose veins) usually on the surface of the legs, which can cause major pain and skin ulcers due to poor circulation.
-Deeper abnormal veins in the arms, legs, abdomen and pelvis can increase the risk of blood clots (deep vein thrombosis) and cause a life-threatening condition called pulmonary embolism if they dislodge and travel to the lungs.
-Spongy tissue filled with small veins in or under the skin can cause bleeding, infection or inflammation.
+These include swollen, twisted veins (varicose veins), usually on the surface of the legs.
+Deeper malformed veins in the arms, legs, abdomen and pelvis also can occur.
+There may be spongy tissue filled with small veins in or under the skin.
+Malformed veins may become more prominent with age.

 - Overgrowth of bones and soft tissue.
-This begins in infancy and is usually limited to one leg, but it can occur in an arm or, rarely, in the trunk.
+This begins in infancy and may be limited to one leg, but it can occur in an arm or, rarely, in the trunk or face.
 This overgrowth of bone and tissue creates a larger and longer extremity.
-The overgrowth can cause pain, a feeling of heaviness and problems with movement.
+Rarely, there may be fusion of fingers or toes or extra fingers or toes.